Everything you need to know, right here.

 WELCOME STUDENTS!
 WELCOME FACULTY!
 WELCOME STAFF!
 WELCOME FRIENDS OF LEBANON VALLEY COLLEGE!

-We here at Metz Dining are excited for the new school year to begin.
-We are planning on all of the dining seating being open for our guests.
-For anyone who opts to dine out, we require a $10 deposit on environmentally-friendly reusable green food containers.
-Turn in your dirty container, and we will give you a clean one at no additional charge.
-At the end of the semester, when you turn in your container for the last time, your account will be credited for the $10 deposit.
+For students with a busy schedule or anyone who opts to dine out, we require a $10 deposit on environmentally-friendly reusable green food containers.
+Turn in your dirty container, and we will give you a clean one at no additional charge or a token to redeem for your next visit.

-We added the convenience of the Grubhub app, now available to our students.
+We continue to partner with Grubhub, and the convenience of the Grubhub app is now available to our students.
 Use the app to make online orders.
 It’s easy, convenient, and fits into your hectic schedule.
 Grubhub is the exclusive way to order at the Dutchmen Den.
 We are asking each student to register on the app and affiliate with Lebanon Valley College for all of their ordering needs.

 The smell of great coffee will be all over campus.
 We will offer Starbucks coffees in Intermetzo & Bishop Brews through the We Proudly Brew program.
 If coffee isn’t your thing, we welcome you to try our new juice and smoothie concept at Bishop Brews including smoothie and chia bowls as well as freshly made lemonade.